jotonedev/pyown/examples/custom_message_01/README.md

 # basic_01

-This example shows how to connect to a MyHome® gateway.
+This example shows how to connect to a MyHome® gateway and send custom messages.